 As an employer, you want to attract and retain high-potential employees.

-You understand that the best way to accomplish this is to provide a competitive salary as well as a robust health and wellness program.
-You've budgeted for employee health wellness benefits but aren't sure which type of program is best for you.
+You understand that the best way to accomplish this is to provide a competitive salary and a robust health and wellness program.
+You’ve budgeted for employee health wellness benefits but aren’t sure which type of program is best for you.

-A Wellness Spending Account could be exactly what you're looking for.
-It is ideal for companies that want to promote employee wellness and create a culture of health and wellness in the workplace.
+A well-structured wellness plan can help organizations promote their employees' physical and mental well-being.
+A Wellness Spending Account could be exactly what you’re looking for.
+It is ideal for companies that want to promote employee wellness and create a workplace health and wellness culture.

 What is a Wellness Spending Account?

-Employees who have a Wellness Spending Account (WSA) can be reimbursed for a variety of wellness-related activities.
-Despite the word "account" in its name, the WSA is a benefit program that encourages employees to live a healthy, active lifestyle in order to increase employee satisfaction.
+Employees who have wellness spending accounts (WSAs) can be reimbursed for a variety of wellness-related activities.
+Despite the word “account” in its name, the wellness spending account is a benefit program that encourages employees to live a healthy, active lifestyle in order to increase employee satisfaction.

-Each Wellness Spending Account has a monetary limit.
+Wellness Spending Accounts have monetary limits.
 As an employer, you will set the limit and select the wellness-related expenses that will be covered.
 To put it simply, you make all of the decisions.
-Employees are simply along for the ride (and of course the benefits).
+Employees are simply along for the ride (and, of course, the benefits).

-While every WSA is different, the list of eligible expenses generally includes things like:
+While wellness spend accounts are different, the list of eligible expenses generally includes things like:

 - Gym membership